mul14/csharp-challenges/README.md

 ### Help

-If you have any questions, don't hestitate ask us via Slack.
+If you have any questions, don't hestitate ask us.

 ### TOC